MalwareBytes Anti-Malware

 What is MalwareBytes Anti-Malware?

-Malwarebytes Anti-Malware (MBAM) is a free anti-malware application that's been available since 2004.
+Malwarebytes Anti-Malware (MBAM) is an anti-malware application that's been available since 2004.
+Free and paid versions are available.
 It doesn't get as much press as commercial anti-malware apps like Symantec/Norton, McAfee or CA Antivirus.
 It's not one of "the usual suspects" that tech journalists rattle off when they're listing anti-malware apps such as Avast, AVG, Trend Micro, etc. I have mentioned MBAM a few times on this site, but you're right to suggest a more in-depth review and recommendation.

 Aside from having a fun acronym, MBAM is a solid, speedy, secure anti-malware application that many people rely on to protect their data, computers, and personal identities online.
 It seems adept at rooting out both viruses and spyware, and often finds nasties that the others left undetected.
 Best of all, MBAM is free to try, and there are none of the gotchas that often accompany free security tools.
 Just download, install and run.
 There are no tricky optional toolbars, smiley-face collections or sneaky data-mining license agreements to watch out for during installation.